SlyCyberLab/Azure-SOC-Honeypot-Lab/README.md

   ⭐️ If this lab helped or inspired you, consider giving it a star.
 </p>

 > This SOC lab environment demonstrates enterprise-level security monitoring capabilities and can be extended for advanced threat hunting, incident response training, and security analyst skill development.
+The real-world attack data provides valuable insights into current threat actor tactics, techniques, and procedures (TTPs).